As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Importance of Gem Cutters

-Labor is an important piece of the quartz industry because the raw material is not so rare but the end product is still a beautiful, clear, colored gem.
+Labor is an important part of the quartz industry because the raw material is not so rare, but the end product is still a beautiful, clear, colored gem.

 However, it is also important because the mineral itself is not easy to work with.
 It has a conchoidal fracture and brittle tenacity, which are not common for gemstones, making it a specialized area of gem cutters.